-Restructuring charges decreased to \$1,948 during the year ended December 31, 2024, compared to restructuring charges of \$3,223 during the year ended December 31, 2024 relate to benefits provided to employees who were terminated due to the Company's reduction-in-force as part of its continued realignment of resources within the organization of \$1,824 and lease exit and contract termination costs of \$124.
+Restructuring charges decreased to \$1,948 during the year ended December 31, 2024, compared to restructuring charges of \$3,223 during the year ended December 31, 2023.
+The restructuring charges incurred during the year ended December 31, 2024 relate to benefits provided to employees who were terminated due to the Company's reduction-in-force as part of its continued realignment of resources within the organization of \$1,824 and lease exit and contract termination costs of \$124.